Spicy Tuna Crispy Rice

 Sushi rice: We are making sushi rice with short grain, sticky rice, water, salt, sugar and vinegar.
 It is then frozen, cut into your desired shapes and fried.

-Spicy tuna mixture: This is sambal forward, but you can opt to sub out sriracha, as well!
-For the tuna mixture, we are using ahi tuna, mayo, sambal (or sriracha), soy sauce, sesame oil, sugar and green onions.
+Spicy tuna mixture: This is sambal forward, but you can opt to sub out with sriracha, as well to make your spicy mayo.
+For the tuna mixture, we are using sashimi grade tuna, mayo, sambal (or sriracha), soy sauce, sesame oil, sugar and green onions.

 For topping: We are topping with sliced jalapeño pepper, sesame seeds and a little dollop of more sambal.

 What other toppings can I use for my crispy rice spicy tuna?
-Avocado, sesame oil, lime juice or lemon juice, you can top with an extra drizzle of your spicy kewpie mayonnaise, any leftover scallions, the ideas are endless!
+Avocado slices, sesame oil, lime juice or lemon juice, you can top with an extra drizzle of your spicy kewpie mayonnaise, any leftover scallions, the ideas are endless!

 Instructions to make this recipe